-Time period Coverage Data requirements/calculation Data sources Performance indicators and planned outputs and outcomes for the next FY CG.
-Published information on measurable performance indicators of outputs and outcomes for service delivery for each ministry that devotes expenditure to service delivery Published information on planned outputs and outcomes of services provided by ministries for the budget year Annual budget document and/or supporting budget documentation.
+Time period Coverage Data requirements/calculation Data sources Performance indicators and planned outputs and outcomes for the next FY.
+CG.
+Published information on measurable performance indicators of outputs and outcomes for service delivery for each ministry that devotes expenditure to service delivery for the budget year.
+Annual budget document and/or supporting budget documentation.
 Ministry budget statements and/or performance plans.
-Other documents on ministry service delivery plans containing performance information
+Other documents on ministry service delivery plans containing performance information.

-\Services managed and financed by other tiers of government should be included if the CG significantly finances such services through reimbursements or earmarked grants, or uses other tiers of government as implementing agents.
+^{}Services managed and financed by other tiers of government should be included if the CG significantly finances such services through reimbursements or earmarked grants, or uses other tiers of government as implementing agents.